mininet/mininet/README.md

 * Automatically detecting and adjusting resource limits
 * Automatic cleanup on failure of the `mn` command
 * Preliminary support for running OVS in user space mode
-* Preliminary support for the Indigo Virtual Switch (IVSSwitch)
+* Preliminary support (`IVSSwitch()`) for the Indigo Virtual Switch
+* support for installing the OpenFlow 1.3 versions of the reference user switch and NOX from CPqD
 * The ability to import modules from mininet.examples

-We have provided several new examples which can also be imported to provide useful functionality, including:
+We have provided several new examples (which can easily be imported to provide useful functionality) including:

+* Modeling separate control and data networks
 * Connecting Mininet hosts the internet (or a LAN) using NAT
-* Modeling control as well as data networks
 * Creating per-host custom directories using bind mounts

-Note that these are experimental features which may "graduate" into mainline Mininet in the future, so they should not be considered a stable part of the Mininet API!
+Note that examples contain experimental features which might "graduate" into mainline Mininet in the future, but they should not be considered a stable part of the Mininet API!

 ### Installation